tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 4 - Conceptual Data Modelling and Logical Modelling.md

 ## Referential Integrity
 - governs the relationships between tables
 - Ensures the accuracy and consistency of connections between related tables.
-- referential integrity states that any foreign key value in the "dependent" table (often referred to as the "many" side) must match a primary key value in the "parent" table (the "one" side) of the relationship.
+- *Referential integrity states that any foreign key value in the "dependent" table (often referred to as the "many" side) must match a primary key value in the "parent" table (the "one" side) of the relationship.*
--
+- Alternatively, the foreign key can be left null to indicate the absence of a relationship.

+## Delete Rules
+Guidelines for handling the deletion of records in tables that have relationships with other tables.
+There are three common ones, these can vary by